gdsbook/book/notebooks/10_clustering_and_regionalization.md

 say much about how attributes co-vary over space.
 To explore cross-attribute relationships, we need to consider the spatial correlation between variables.
 We will take our first dip in this direction exploring the bivariate correlation in the maps of covariates themselves.
-This would mean that we would be comparing each pair of chroplets to look for associations and differences.
+This would mean that we would be comparing each pair of choropleths to look for associations and differences.
 Given there are nine attributes, there are 36 pairs of maps that must be compared.

-These are too many maps to process visually.
-Instead, we focus directly on the bivariate relationhips between each pair of attributes, devoid for now of geography and use a scatterplot matrix.
+This would be too many maps to process visually.
+Instead, we focus directly on the bivariate relationships between each pair of attributes, devoid for now of geography, and use a scatterplot matrix.

 ```python caption="A scatter matrix demonstrating the various pair-wise dependencies between each of the variables considered in this section.
 Each 'facet', or little scatterplot, shows the relationship between the vairable in that column (as its horizontal axis) and that row (as its vertical axis).
 Since the diagonal represents the situation where the row and column have the same variable, it instead shows the univariate distribution of that variable."
 _ = seaborn.pairplot(db[cluster_variables], kind='reg', diag_kind='kde')